-PT.
-376 Dr. Kosmahl, Prof. Sanko Therapeutic Modalities 3 credits
+Drs.
+Kosmahl, Sanko 3 credits

-This course prepares the student for the safe, effective, and appropriate use of therapeutic modalities.
+Therapeutic Modalities This course prepares the student for the safe, effective, and appropriate use of therapeutic modalities.
 The pertinent physics and physiology are reviewed.
 Clinical evaluation and clinical application are presented.
 The course reviews the physiology of pain and how pain can be modulated by use of therapeutic modalities.
 Topics covered in the course include the use of heat, cold, light, electricity, water, biofeedback, and intermittent compression.
 Principles of electrophysiologic testing in neuromuscular diagnosis are presented.
 Laboratory exposure to all modality and electrophysiologic testing equipment and procedures is given.
 Two hours lecture, 2 hours lab / week.